Nancy Brinker: Ambassador to Hungary

 Brinker served as United States Ambassador to Hungary from September 2001 to 2003.
-For the first time, she held a conference on the trafficking and exploitation of workers that health ministers from the neighboring Balkan States attended.
-She also raised awareness about breast cancer among Hungarian women by leading a march over the Chain Bridge in Budapest.
-The bridge was illuminated in pink for the occasion.
+She held the first conference on the trafficking and exploitation of workers that health ministers from the neighboring Balkan States attended.
+She also raised awareness about breast cancer among Hungarian women by leading a march over the Chain Bridge in Budapest where the bridge was illuminated in pink for the occasion.

-Hungarian President Ferenc Mádl decorated Brinker with the Order of Merit, Medium Class, Cross Adorned with Star, for her work in advancing bilateral relations and in recognition of her charity activities.
+Hungarian President Ferenc Mádl awarded Brinker with the Order of Merit, Medium Class, Cross Adorned with Star, for her work in advancing bilateral relations and in recognition of her charity activities.

 The Promise Fund

-The Promise Fund of Florida was created by Ambassador Nancy G. Brinker, Julie Fisher Cummings and Laurie Silvers in 2018.
+The Promise Fund was created by Ambassador Nancy G. Brinker, Julie Fisher Cummings and Laurie Silvers in 2018.
 It was set up to address a lack of preventative diagnosis of breast cancer among women in South Florida.
+As of December 2024, the Promise Fund has reached 40,335 individuals through outreach and education and has impacted the lives of 14,576 women through access to screenings, diagnostics, and care.

 Other government service

 In 1986, President Ronald Reagan appointed her to the National Cancer Advisory Board and in 1990, President George H.W.
 Bush appointed her to chair the President's Cancer Panel and monitor the progress of the National Cancer Program.
 In 1992, Vice President Dan Quayle invited her to chair a subcommittee monitoring research, progress and development in the fight against breast cancer.

 Brinker was a bundler for George W. Bush when he was running for office, helping to organize and collect campaign contributions from other donors.
 In 2000, she became a Pioneer, a member of his $100,000 Club.
 And on December 24, 2008, President Bush appointed her to the board of trustees of the John F. Kennedy Center for the Performing Arts for a six-year term.

 She testified before the United States Democratic Policy Committee's Congressional Breast Cancer Forum and participated in the International Women's Forum.